SalomePlatform/smesh/doc/salome/gui/SMESH/input/mesh_through_point.rst

 * by movement of the node closest to the point or
 * by movement of a selected node to the point.
+* by movement of a selected node to the point specified by mouse click.

 *To displace a node:*